shenwei356/taxonkit/doc/docs/usage.md

 1. "no rank" and "clade" have no rank and can be filter out via `-N/--discard-noranks`.
   Futher ranks can be removed with black list via `-B/--black-list`

-        # 562 is taxID of Escherichia coli
+        # 562 is TaxId of Escherichia coli
         $ taxonkit list --ids 562 \
             | taxonkit filter -L species \
             | taxonkit lineage -r -n -L \